Dr. Donald D. Davis, Penn State

 What should I do?
 I'm at my wit's end!

 A: Well, then, you may have to learn to live with the problem.
 That is, you may not be able to beat the artillery fungus (at this time), so try to manage it.
 Use mulches that the artillery fungus doesn't like, such as large pine bark nuggets.
 Then, put down a fresh layer of mulch each year-- we have no evidence for this, but yearly applications of layers of mulch appear to inhibit the artillery fungus.

 Another possibility, but one we haven not investigated, is to use ground cover such as ivy, periwinkle, or pachysandra in place of the mulch around your foundation.
 It seems likely that the artillery fungus would not grow well under the canopy (on the fallen dead leaves) of such ground-cover plants.
 Or, establish lawn right up to your foundation.
 An artificial mulch made of plastic, old tires, etc. should work, since only artillery fungi only grow on organic material, but we have not tested it.

 A third possibility, which I discussed earlier, is to blend 40% mushroom compost into your landscape mulch.

 Q31: OK, I am going to remove my old, infested mulch.
 But, what do I

 do with it?

-A: The best thing to do is probably bag it in a biodegradable bag and take it to a landfill.
+A: The best thing to do is probably to double-bag it in biodegradable bags and take it to a landfill.
 At least the mulch is organic and will rot away.
-Make sure you don’t put the infested mulch somewhere where you could be held responsible for someone else’s artillery fungus problem.
+Make sure you don't put the infested mulch somewhere where you could be held responsible for someone else's artillery fungus problem.
 This is out of my field, but it has been suggested that the infested mulch could be put in a yard waste-composting facility.
-But you really need to ask this question to a “compost expert.”
+But you really need to ask this question to a "compost expert."